easygr/WHMCS-Easy/README.rst

 a) Go to configuration->domain registrars->registrar settings select Easy.gr and then fill API_USERNAME & API_PASSWORD from Easy.gr.

-b) Go to configuration->domain pricing, add all the extensions you want.
+b) Go to configuration->domain pricing, add all the TLDs you want.
 Select Easy.gr as Registrar.